 State and national surveys continue to show that the use of electronic nicotine delivery systems (ENDS) products by children is increasing rapidly (19.2% per RI 2015 YRBS).
-During the 2014 legislative session, the state legislature passed legislation prohibiting the sale or distribution of electronic nicotine delivery systems (ENDS) products to children, required BHDDH to coordinate enforcement of the ban, and required ENDS products retailers to obtain a license from the RI Department of Health.
+During the 2019 legislative session, the state legislature passed legislation prohibiting the sale or distribution of electronic nicotine delivery systems (ENDS) products to children, required BHDDH to coordinate enforcement of the ban, and required ENDS products retailers to obtain a license from the RI Department of Health.
 However, no funding was appropriated to support these efforts.
-In addition, because the legislature chose not to9 define ENDS products as tobacco products, ENDS products cannot be included in the annual Synar Survey and are not included in the products subject to the State's other tobacco products tax.
-During FFY 2016, BHDDH will work with the RI Department of Health, the statewide network of community prevention coalitions, and the Tobacco-Free RI network to educate state and community leaders about effective strategies to reduce youth access to ENDS products.
+During FFY 2020, BHDDH will work with the statewide network of community prevention coalitions, and the Tobacco-Free RI network to educate state and community leaders about effective strategies to reduce youth access to ENDS products.